Norton police investigating after dog found shot to death in woods

-ATTLEBORO, MASS.
-(WHDH) - An Attleboro family is mourning the death of their dog, “Bo,” who was found shot to death in the woods in Norton near their home.
+NORTON, MASS.
+(WHDH) - An Attleboro family is mourning the death of their dog, “Bo,” who was found shot to death in the woods near their Norton home.

-Taylor and Steven Henriques say the 3-year-old coonhound went missing on Tuesday and was found Thursday by a friend.
+Taylor and Steven Henriques say the 3-year-old coonhound went missing on Tuesday and was found by a friend on Thursday.

-Officers responding to a report of a missing dog that was found deep in the woods on the Norton-Attleboro town line off Old Dean Street spoke with the couple who said a bullet was discovered inside of Bo.
+Officers responding to a report of a dog found off Old Dean Street spoke with the heartbroken couple, who said a bullet was found inside of Bo.

 “He came upon Bo around 12:30 p.m. and then Steve called me,” Taylor said as she wiped away tears.